peterbarnett03/influxdb3_plugins/influxdata/README.md

-# influxdb3_plugins_dev
+# influxdata
-Internal dev of Python plugins for InfluxDB 3.
+Official Python plugins for InfluxDB 3, developed by InfluxData.